 Besides its appearance and autoflowering characteristics, C. ruderalis also differs from the other cannabis subspecies because of its cannabinoid content.
 Generally speaking, ruderalis has less THC than indica or sativa and more CBD than most sativas.
 However, those are only broad terms since indica and sativa are far more useful terms for cultivators than for determining cannabinoid content or effects of modern cannabis.

-Ruderalis is a subspecies of the cannabis plant—and, as such, it's regulated in the same way as other types of cannabis.
-Ruderalis would be considered legal where cannabis is legal (whether for medicinal or recreational purposes)—and illegal in states where cannabis has yet to be legalized.
+Ruderalis is a subspecies of the cannabis plant.
+As such, it's regulated in the same way as other cannabis species.
+Ruderalis is legal where cannabis is legal, whether for medicinal or recreational purposes, and illegal where cannabis is illegal.

 Does ruderalis contain CBD?

 The THC to CBD ratios of all three cannabis subspecies have changed significantly since commercial breeding began in earnest in the last 20 years.
 As stated earlier, indica, sativa, and ruderalis are terms more applicable to growth characteristics than cannabinoid content.